Effective quantum reorganization energy for electron transfer

-We can now compare this result to the non-adiabatic MHC rate \cite{MHC_Simple}, as well as to the traditional adiabatic correction via a constant $-V(q=1/2)$ barrier lowering, and finally to the exact rate using Eq. (\ref{adiabats}) in Eq. (\ref{genmhc}) and evaluating the integral numerically.
-Figure 4(a) shows the computed Tafel plot, the logarithm of nondimensionalized rate against the formal overpotential $\eta_\text{f}$, for constant $V=0.5$ eV with $\lambda=4.0$ eV and $T=300.0$ K. Figure 4(b) fixes $\eta_\text{f}=-0.3$ V and shows an Arrhenius plot using the same $\lambda$ and $V$.
-We observe excellent agreement between the rate calculated with the effective reorganization energy and the numerically calculated adiabatic rate.
-Remarkably, the deviations observed in Fig. 2(a)-(b) at high $\Delta G^\circ$ are observed not to affect the overall MHC rate due to the negligible contribution of such endothermic transitions, while any deviations at very large negative $\Delta G^\circ$ are suppressed by the Fermi-Dirac factor $n(\epsilon)$.
+We can now compare the behavior of this rate equation to the standard non-adiabatic rate expression \cite{MHC_Simple}, as well as to the traditional adiabatic correction via a constant $-V$ barrier lowering, and finally to the exact rate using Eqs. (\ref{adiabats})--(\ref{Ea_exact}) in Eq. (\ref{genmhc}) and evaluating the integral numerically.
+Figure 4(a) shows the logarithm of scaled rate against the formal overpotential, for an example system at room temperature.
+Figure 4(b) fixes the formal overpotential and shows an Arrhenius plot for the same system.
+Remarkably, we observe excellent agreement between the rate calculated with the effective reorganization energy and the numerically calculated exact rate over all experimentally relevant temperatures and overpotentials.
+In fact, the deviations observed in Fig. 2(a)-(b) at high $\Delta E$ are observed not to affect the overall rate due to the negligible contribution of such endothermic transitions, while any deviations at very large negative $\Delta E$ (i.e. the inverted region) are suppressed by the Fermi-Dirac factor $n(\epsilon)$.